 A Man-in-the-Middle Attack against Diffie-Hellman Key Exchange result to Bobby.
-Bobby picks a number b, computes $p \not \Rightarrow b$, and sends the result to Assata.
-Assata and Bobby (and no one else) can now compute $p \not \Rightarrow a \not \Rightarrow b$, which they use as their cryptographic key for their encrypted communication.
+Bobby picks a number b, computes $p \not \prec b$ , and sends the result to Assata.
+Assata and Bobby (and no one else) can now compute $p \not \prec a \not \prec b$ , which they use as their cryptographic key for their encrypted communication.

 Let's see how this plays out in the Diffie-Hellman key exchange, using the notation we introduced in the chapter "Exchanging Keys for Encryption."
 Recall that in order for Assata and Bobby to generate a key, they first agree on a number p.
-Assata picks a number a, computes $p \not \Rightarrow a$, and sends the
+Assata picks a number a, computes $p \not a$ , and sends the

 Suppose, though, that Edgar is able to intercept Assata's and Bobby's communications.
 Then Edgar can do one Diffie-Hellman key exchange with Assata and another Diffie-Hellman key exchange with Bobby, illustrated below.
-Assata will think that she doing a Diffie-Hellman key exchange with Bobby, when really she is exchanging keys with Edgar, resulting in the beigeish key $p \not \Delta a \not \Delta e$.
-Bobby will think that he doing a Diffie-Hellman key exchange with Assata, when really he is exchanging keys with Edgar, resulting in the blueish key $p \not \Delta b \not \Delta e$.
+Assata will think that she doing a Diffie-Hellman key exchange with Bobby, when really she is exchanging keys with Edgar, resulting in the beigeish key $p \not a \not a \not e$ .
+Bobby will think that he doing a Diffie-Hellman key exchanging keys with Edgar, resulting in the beigeish key $p \not a \not a \not e$ .
+Bobby will think that he doing a Diffie-Hellman key exchange with Assata, when really he is exchanging keys with Edgar, resulting in the blueish key $p \not a \not a \not e$ .
 In the end, Assata and Edgar have a shared key (left), and Edgar and Bobby have a shared key (right).
 But Assata and Bobby think that they have a shared key with each other.

 When Assata and Bobby start using what they think is their shared key, Edgar will have to keep up the ruse in order to not be discovered.
 You see, Assata will encrypt a message with the key she has.
 If this message makes it to Bobby, Bobby won't be able to decrypt the message because he doesn't have the same key!
 What Edgar needs to do is intercept the encrypted message and decrypt it with the key they share with Assata.
 Edgar now has two choices.
 Edgar could simply read the message, encrypt it with the key he shares with Bobby, and then send it to Bobby.
-This would be a passive man-in-the-middle attack: Edgar is reading the messages between Assata and Bobby think no one else can read.
+This would be a passive man-in-the-middle attack: Edgar is reading the messages between Assata and Bobby that Assata and Bobby think no one else can read.
 Edgar's other option is to change the message from